Hermanya/starikov.dev/src/reviews/atomic-layout-vs-styled-system.md

 ## Styled-system

 When I was integrating `atomic-layout` onto my website I browsed the GitHub page of the project quite a lot.
-And found [this issue](styled-system-issue), which I found curious.
+And found [this issue][styled-system-issue], which I found curious.
 I'm a big fan of `styled-system`.
 My website is built with it.
 And funny enough at first I was upset that `atomic-layout` does not automatically integrate with my breakpoints from `styled-system`.
 I never thought of `styled-system` as a competitor for `atomic-layout`.
 Mainly because I use `Rebass` and it does not have a grid component, so I assumed that the grid is out of `styled-systems`'s domain, but turns out it's not.
 It turns out I can implement my own grid component, very similar to `atomic-layout`, in just about 30 lines of code:

 ``` js
 import styled from 'styled-components';